rdi-berkeley/cesc.io/index.md

 layout: home
 ---

-The Crypto Economics Security Conference (CESC) aims to bring together researchers and practitioners to present the most recent developments in blockchain and Web3.
+The Crypto Economics Security Conference (CESC) aims to bring together researchers and practitioners to showcase and discuss the most recent developments in blockchain and Web3.

 # Program Co-chairs